Skip to main content

 Career path and progression

-With experience, you could progress to a more senior design position, or into a specialised area, like ergonomics.
+With experience, you could become a senior designer with a company, or specialise in a particular area, like ergonomics or bespoke designs.

 You could also set up your own design consultancy.